Munther3/DS_CapstoneProject_SaudiStockMarket/README.md

 The first step in time series data modeling using R is to convert the available data into time series data format using ts() function.

 ###### Importnant elements of a time series data
-*Trend: A long-term change in the data is referred to as a trend.
+1. Trend: A long-term change in the data is referred to as a trend.

-*Seasonal: When a series is affected by some seasonal factors.
+2. Seasonal: When a series is affected by some seasonal factors.
-** To remove seasonality from the data, we subtract the seasonal component from the  data..
+(to remove seasonality from the data, we subtract the seasonal component from the  data)

-*Cyclic: When data exhibit rises and falls that are not seasonal
+3. Cyclic: When data exhibit rises and falls that are not seasonal

 ###### Data Cleaning
 * Dividing the data into  the first 7 years of the data going from 2010 - 2017, and leave the last 3 years (2017-2020) to compare the out come.
 The data will be divided 70/30.